 Transportation Improvement Program

-The Denver region implements the fiscally constrained short-range transportation plan through DRCOG's Transportation Improvement Program (TIP).
-The TIP identifies all current federally funded transportation projects to be completed in the Denver region over a four-year period.
-Demonstrating DRCOG’s commitment to collaboration, at the DRCOG table local governments decide on a process and criteria for including projects in the TIP and awarding DRCOG-controlled federal funds, which allows the region to set and agree upon its transportation priorities.
-All TIP projects must meet current air quality standards.
+DRCOG implements the current Regional Transportation Plan through the Transportation Improvement Program.
+The program identifies all current federal- and state-funded transportation projects to be completed in the Denver region over a four-year period.
+Demonstrating DRCOG’s commitment to collaboration, local governments at the DRCOG table decide on a process and criteria for including projects in the TIP and awarding DRCOG-controlled federal and state funds, which allows the region to set and agree upon its transportation priorities.
+All program projects must meet current air quality standards.

 DRCOG TIP Regional Set-Asides

-DRCOG developed a group of set-asides that each have their own funding amount and call for projects.
+In addition to the main Regional and Subregional Calls for Projects, DRCOG also develops and maintains a group of regional set-aside programs, each having their own funding amount and call for projects.
 You can view each of the individual set-asides here.

 Annual List of Federally Obligated Projects

-The Annual Listing of Federally Obligated Projects report includes all projects in the Denver region that received federal obligation in 2018 (Oct.
-1, 2017, through September 30, 2018).
+The current Annual Listing of Federally Obligated Projects report includes all projects in the Denver region that received federal obligation in 2021 (Oct.
+1, 2020, through September 30, 2021).
 Obligated projects are those that have been approved by the federal government for reimbursement.
 View previous reports.

 DRCOG developed an online database to view projects in the TIP.
 Click here to access the TRIPS Database homepage.